Wall Street banks likely stung again by bad bond-trading quarter

 There are already signs of poor third-quarter results.

-Last week, Deutsche Bank AG (DBKGn.DE) co-CEO Anshu Jain said at a conference that he expected bond-trading revenue would “decline significantly” in the third quarter due to weak volumes.
-Bank executives from JPMorgan Chase & Co (JPM.N), Morgan Stanley and Barclays PLC (BARC.L) have also recently warned in public comments that they expected trading revenues to be soft.
+Last week, Deutsche Bank AG co-CEO Anshu Jain said at a conference that he expected bond-trading revenue would “decline significantly” in the third quarter due to weak volumes.
+Bank executives from JPMorgan Chase & Co, Morgan Stanley and Barclays PLC have also recently warned in public comments that they expected trading revenues to be soft.

-JPMorgan, which is scheduled to post third-quarter results on October 11, will be the first big Wall Street bank to report.
-The largest U.S. bank is expected to earn $1.27 per share, compared with $1.40 per share for the same quarter last year, according to estimates compiled by Thomson Reuters I/B/E/S.

-Morgan Stanley posts results on October 14 and is expected to earn $0.48 per share compared with a loss of $0.55 per share in the third quarter of 2012.
-Goldman Sachs will report its third-quarter earnings on October 17 and is expected to earn $2.61 per share compared with $2.85 a year ago.

 So far this year, global deal volume is up just 0.8 percent compared with a year ago, to $1.67 trillion, according to Thomson Reuters data.
 Excluding the Verizon-Vodafone deal, global deal volume fell 7 percent to $1.54 trillion.